-Baron Zemo, obsessed with raising his father from the dead, allied himself with Batroc's Brigade and set out on world-spanning quest to collect the fragments of the powerful Bloodstone to do it.
-He was thwarted by Captain America and Diamondback,but not before Zemo momentarily raises his father only to learn that his father is nothing but disappointed in him.
+Baron Zemo, obsessed with raising his father from the dead, allied himself with Batroc's Brigade and set out on a world-spanning quest to collect the fragments of the powerful Bloodstone to do it.
+He was thwarted by Captain America and Diamondback, but not before Zemo momentarily raises his father only to learn that his father's nothing but disappointed in him.
 Zemo is portrayed throughout this story in a neck brace, the result of his fall in the previously described Avengers storyline.
 This story also features the debut of Crossbones, who shadows the globe-trotting villains on behalf of the Red Skull.

 Justice Like Lightning

-Zemo had abandoned Heike, "Baroness Zemo," in prison and organized a new team of Masters of Evil when the Avengers and Fantastic Four disappeared during the Onslaught crisis and were though of as dead.
+Zemo had abandoned Heike, "Baroness Zemo," in prison and organized a new team of Masters of Evil when the Avengers and Fantastic Four disappeared during the Onslaught crisis and were thought of as dead.
 These Masters of Evil took false identities and had named themselves as the Thunderbolts.
 Leading them under the alias Citizen V, Zemo planned to have the Thunderbolts gain the world's trust in order to conquer it.
-The public took a liking to the team much quicker than Zemo or any of the other Thunderbolts expected and soon most of the team began to actually take interest and liking in being a hero.
+The public took a liking to the team much quicker than Zemo or any of the other Thunderbolts expected and soon most of the team began to actually take an interest and a liking in being heroes.

 A Change for the Good